ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 It's not likely to work first time and debugging (see below) is often needed.

+Hopefully recent versions of `scs-md.sh` should provision a more minimal and stable stack.

 Restarting everything can be done via

 ```